SAP-archive/cloud-cap-nodejs-codejam/exercises/05/readme.md

 The use of `cuid` in this position will cause a key property of type `UUID` to be added implicitly to this entity definition.

-:point_right: Add the `managed` aspect to the entity thus:
+:point_right: Now also add the `managed` aspect to the entity thus:

 ```
 entity Orders : cuid, managed {